lcnbr/PhysVault/PhysNotes/GR/currents and densities in SR.md

 &=\Lambda^{\mu}{}_{\nu} J^{\nu}
 \end{aligned}
 $$
-Where we used [[delta function#Composition with a function]].
+Where we used [[../math/delta function#Composition with a function]].
 Note that for [[general coordinate transformation|general coordinate transformations]] the determinant of the Jacobian is not one and current [[densities]] transform differently than vectors.